xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 ---
-title: "A Framework for LLM-Assisted Network Management with Human-in-the-Loop"
+title: "A Framework for LLM Agent-Assisted Network Management with Human-in-the-Loop"
 abbrev: "LLM4Net"
 category: info